revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 <blockquote>

-Non-access modifiers define the behavior of the entities to the JVM, used with classes, variables, methods, constructors, etc. Some of the non-access modifiers are
+Non-access modifiers define the behavior of the entities to the JVM, used with classes, variables, methods, constructors, etc.Some of the non-access modifiers are

 - static
 - final